AviatrixSystems/Docs/HowTos/aws_dis_getting_started.rst

 .. meta::
-  :description: Aviatrix Controller and Gateway Deployment Guide in AWS Secret and Top Secret regions
+  :description: Aviatrix Controller and Gateway Deployment Guide in AWS Discrete Regions
-  :keywords: Aviatrix, AWS, Secret, Top Secret
+  :keywords: Aviatrix, AWS

 =====================================================================================
-Aviatrix Controller and Gateway Deployment Guide in AWS Secret and Top Secret regions
+Aviatrix Controller and Gateway Deployment Guide in Discrete Regions
 =====================================================================================

 The Aviatrix Secure Networking Platform consists of two components: Aviatrix Controller and Gateway.
 The Aviatrix Controller manages the Aviatrix Gateway and orchestrates all connectivities.